Memory-Augmented Reinforcement Learning for Image-Goal Navigation: Our approach

 \subsection{External Memory}

-We add an external memory mechanism to the navigation policy to leverage past experiences.
-To this end, we first train a state-embedding network in a self-supervised fashion, as described in Sec.~\ref{sec:rnet-training}.
+To add an external memory mechanism to the navigation policy, we first train a state-embedding network in a self-supervised fashion, as described in \autoref{sec:rnet-training}.
 This network, trained to detect nearby locations, allows us to build an external memory containing representations of past observations.
-To leverage this memory, we add an attention module to the navigation policy so it can condition on this memory.
+To leverage this memory, we add an attention module to the navigation policy.